aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-page-manipulation/add-html-ordered-list-into-documents-in-java/_index.md

 ### Is Aspose.PDF for Java free to use?

 Aspose.PDF for Java is a commercial library, and you may need to purchase a license for certain usage scenarios.
-Please refer to the official website for licensing information.
+Please refer to the website for licensing information.

 ### Are there any other features provided by Aspose.PDF for Java?